msalemor/azure-comosdb-for-developers/README.md

 - .Net Core 2.1 MVC
 - .Net Core 2.1 with Angular 6

+On every request, the app displays:

+- The consumed RUs
+- The read and write region
+- The consistency level

 ## Why CosmosDB

 - CosmosDB is the first globally distributed database that offers SLA on availability, throughput and latency.